zhengzangw/hugo-theme-ztyblog/README.md

 * Friends: you can add your friend links here
 * About: you can add your infomation here
 * Search: search the whole site
+* Portal: a portal for your favourite links

 ## How to start